adwaitjr10/repo-creator/README.md

 # repo-creator
-Repo creator is a script that will create a folder structure as per your wish
+Repo creator is a script that will create a folder structure as per your wish Currently there is sample folder structure in the script.

 # use to run the script